Elbsides/www/2023/index.markdown

 ![Elbsides 2023 light](/assets/images/elbsides_light_logo.svg){:width="35%" align="right" style="padding: 10px;"}

+**Elbsides light is a wrap!
+Thank you to all our speakers, sponsors, and attendees for making this a great event.
+We hope to see you again in 2024!**

 This year we will welcome you to Elbsides light, a ½ day conference.

-The conference is sold out, but you can still register for the waiting list [register on our registration page](/2023/registration/).
-We also have a restricted number of business tickets available.
-Contact us at **elbsides -at- gmail.com** if you are interested.

 # General Information